 In my editor's note the following week, I apologized for the gaffe and used the opportunity to talk about the power of words: "At Creative Loafing, we strive to use words that are beneficial and sympathetic, not harmful or hateful.
 Sure, we get snarky with public officials and policies we believe adversely affect our community and world.
 And we'll rip into an artist who issues an overpriced CD, book, film or theater event that doesn't live up to its hype.
 That's what we're here for.
 But the intentional use of language contrived to cause pain is antithetical to our core values."

 In October of last year, the Society of Professional Journalists passed a resolution promising to discontinue use of "illegal alien," although the venerable group stopped short of promising not to use "illegal immigrant," suggesting only that it would re-evaluate its implications.
 After much discussion and contemplation, we at Creative Loafing Charlotte have decided to stop using "illegal" at all times when describing human beings of any status.
 And we've chosen to make it official by joining the "Drop the 'I' Word" campaign — by taking a pledge not to use the word "illegal."
-On page 14, news editor Ana McKenzie explains our position, and contributing PunditHouse commentary writer Anthony W. Hager, who disagrees with CL's position, debates her.
+In this issue's cover story, news editor Ana McKenzie explains our position, and contributing PunditHouse commentary writer Anthony W. Hager, who disagrees with CL's position, debates her.
 We hope this will foster more such discussions.